What are Time lapses used for?

 Do you valet cars?
 Make clothes?
 Set up for events?
 Fell trees?
 Look after animals?
 Paint?
 Cook?
 Decorate cakes?

 The list is truly endless.
 Most people have the ability to utilise time lapse photography in some form or another – even a beginner.
 At the end of the day you are setting up a camera, leaving it to record on its own and then just stitching it all together in an editing suite afterwards.
-And if the word ‘editing’ sends shivers down your spine, look at it this way – In simple terms, you’re bulk selecting the photos from your time lapse and pasting them into your chosen editing suite.
+And if the word ‘editing’ sends shivers down your spine, look at it this way – In simple terms, you’re bulk selecting the all photos from your time lapse and pasting them into a timeline.
+Basically, if you know how to copy and paste – you will be able to ‘edit’ a timelapse.

 How do you create a time lapse?